CornellAutonomousBikeTeam/CornellAutonomousBikeTeam.github.io/testing.md

 To turn on the bike, plug in the battery in the bike's hardware box.
 You can check the battery's voltage using a multimeter (set to 60 V).
 The battery is 29 V fully charged.
 It at function at lower voltages but you may notice the bike unexpectedly shutting down while testing.
 Make sure the Arduino and Raspberry Pi are both powered on.

-You may need to front motor on while testing.
-There are two switched on the right side of the hardware box.
+The front motor should be on when testing.
+There are two switches on the right side of the hardware box.
 The right one turns on the front motor, and the left one turns on the rear motor.
+There is also a master switch on the back of the bike that needs to be switched on.
+If you need to turn off the bike instantly, press the red button on top of the hardware box.
 Make sure the motors are turned off while uploading code.

 ### Connect to the Pi
 There are two ways to do this.
 When testing in the lab use Locomotion Wifi.
 When testing outside, use Ad-hoc wifi to connect to the Raspberry Pi without internet.